w3c/wcag3/guidelines/groups/images-and-media/single-sense/graphical-object-contrast-sufficient.md

 <b>Procedure</b>

 For each graphical object:
-1. Identify all parts of the graphical objects that convey information.
+For each graphical object that conveys information:
-2. Confirm that these parts meet the minimum contrast ratio with adjacent colors.
+1. Confirm that these parts meet the minimum contrast ratio with adjacent colors.

 <b>Expected results</b>
-* #2 is true.
+* #1 is true.

 :::